-\citet{zhang2023cleaning} identified three temporary distinct stages associated with the use of flagging mechanisms --- before, during, and after flagging --- and highlighted the various user needs and interface affordances available in each stage.
+\citet{zhang2023cleaning} identified three temporally distinct stages associated with the use of flagging mechanisms --- before, during, and after flagging --- and highlighted the various user needs and interface affordances available in each stage.
 Our research focuses on the ``during flagging'' stage, and examines the design opportunities within that stage to improve users' flagging experiences.

 Platforms would prefer that users flag only content that violates their existing guidelines to optimize the labor involved in content review.
 As such, platforms seek to concentrate flaggers' attention on reporting authentic violations of platform guidelines.
 They do this by designing flagging mechanisms in ways that emphasize their criteria for reviewing flagged content.
-For instance, flagging interfaces often prompt users to select from predefined categories of rule violations or present platform guidelines that may direct flaggers' attention to platform norms and serve as an educational tool, making users aware of what platforms consider non-normative behaviors~\cite{chandrasekharan2018norms,matias2019preventing}.
+For instance, flagging interfaces often prompt users to select from predefined categories of rule violations or present platform guidelines that may direct flaggers' attention to what platforms consider non-normative behaviors~\cite{chandrasekharan2018norms,matias2019preventing}.
 On some platforms, flagging requires users to articulate their objections to the flagged post in a text box.
 This encourages users to reflect on the purpose of their flagging and elaborate on their perspectives regarding how the flagged post violates platform norms.

 By incorporating these diverse elements, current social media sites demonstrate varied approaches to structuring their flagging mechanisms.
 For example, Instagram's flagging system lets users categorize rule violations and specify which rules the reported post has breached (Figure \ref{fig:socialmedia}).
-Facebook offers a similar categorization interface and additionally prompts users to review the site's community guidelines when selecting a rule violation category (Figure \ref{fig:socialmedia}).
+Facebook offers a similar categorization interface and additionally prompts users to review the site's community standards when selecting a rule violation category (Figure \ref{fig:socialmedia}).
 YouTube, on the other hand, provides a text box, enabling users to articulate their reasons for flagging in their own words (Figure \ref{fig:socialmedia}).

 While these distinct components constitute the reporting mechanisms across different social media platforms, scant research attention has been paid to how each component influences flaggers' experiences.
 Our research integrates these diverse manifestations of commonly deployed flagging components into an experimental framework and investigates how different design choices for each component impact user perceptions.